Email marketing is one of the best ways to monetize your blog.

 4. Your email list is filled with dead-weight

-You need to prune your email list once in 4-5 months to keep your email list full of active people who actually open your emails.
+You need to prune your email list once in 4-5 months to keep your email list full of active people who open your emails.

 The number of your email list subscribers isn’t essential.